808sAndBR/808sandbr.github.io/_posts/2015-09-15-storm-events-impact.markdown

 title:  "Storm Events Impact"
 date:   2015-9-15 22:09:22 -0800
 categories: Coursera
-description: For the Reproducible Research class I used the NOAA storm data to explore the impact of storm events since 1996.
+description: For the reproducible research class I used the NOAA storm data to explore the impact of storm events since 1996.
 ---

 <html xmlns="http://www.w3.org/1999/xhtml">